 As private equity funds invest in start-ups like venture capital, and venture capital invests in large scale like private equity, there is a blurring of the boundaries between private equity and venture capital in the M&A market in Korea.

-The FISCMA was amended on 20 April 2021 and the new law will take effect on 21 October 2021.
-Under the new FISCMA, private funds will be categorised as "general private funds" or "institutional private funds" and private equity funds under the previous law will transition into institutional private funds.
-Both types of private funds will be allowed to invest freely, but the scope of investors for institutional private funds will be limited to qualifying institutional investors, including financial companies and listed companies meeting certain requirements, and the offering procedure for general private funds, which will be open to individual and general investors, will become more rigorous.
+The FISCMA was amended on 20 April 2021 and such amendment took effect on 21 October 2021.
+Under the amended FISCMA, private funds are categorised as "general private funds" or "institutional private funds" and private equity funds under the previous law transitioned into institutional private funds.
+Both types of private funds are allowed to invest freely, but the scope of investors for institutional private funds are limited to qualifying institutional investors, including financial companies and listed companies meeting certain requirements, and the offering procedure for general private funds, which are open to individual and general investors, have become more rigorous.

-As investors that can take part in institutional private funds will be limited to financial companies, listed companies meeting certain requirements and other institutional investors, market entry of newly formed general partners that do not have ready access to such investors will become more impenetrable.
+As investors that can take part in institutional private funds are limited to financial companies, listed companies meeting certain requirements and other institutional investors, market entry of newly formed general partners that do not have ready access to such investors have become more impenetrable.

 On the antitrust regulatory front, as the legal entity form of funds established under the FISCMA is typically a company, the establishment of such funds will in most cases require approval of business combination from the Korea Fair Trade Commission (KFTC).
+That said, on June 29 2023 a cabinet meeting of the Presidential office has approved the amendment of the Monopoly Regulation and Fair Trade Act pursuant to which the formation of private equity funds will no longer be subject to the business combination report and it is likely to be passed by the National Assembly.
 On the other hand, when private equity funds established overseas seek to offer equity to Korean investors, they must undergo a registration process with the Financial Services Commission and the Financial Supervisory Service in advance.